bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Form Validation Tutorial
 ************************

-What follows is a "hands on" tutorial for implementing CodeIgniters Form Validation.
+What follows is a "hands on" tutorial for implementing CodeIgniter's Form Validation.

 In order to implement form validation you'll need three things: